tuva-health/tuva/README.md

 ### Step 3:  Configure input database and schema

 By default, this package will use your claims data stored in your target database and schema.
-As long as the model name matches the [Tuva Claims Data Model](https://thetuvaproject.com/docs/category/claims-data-model), no additional configuration is needed.
+As long as your model names match the [Tuva Claims Data Model](https://thetuvaproject.com/docs/category/claims-data-model), no additional configuration is needed.

 ### Step 4:  Enabling and disabling packages